-The typical person struggling with a substance abuse disorder at one point during their addiction will be placed on mood medication.
-Which is often in the beginning stages of the addiction.
-For example, the heavy drinker and weekend cocaine user is having trouble sleeping and feels depressed (typical symptoms of drug use).
+The typical person struggling with a substance abuse disorder will be placed on mood medication at one point during their addiction, which often happens at the beginning of their addiction.
+For example, the heavy drinker and weekend cocaine user have trouble sleeping and feels depressed (typical symptoms of drug use).
 Instead of looking at lifestyle habits, the quick fix would be an anti-depressant or sleeping medication.
-Unfortunately, most prescribing physicians; but not all, do not spend enough time with the patient to get the big picture.
-Someone who is on the road to addiction or is addicted is often prescribed drugs such as anti-depressants, because the symptoms caused by their addiction, coincide with depression.
-Unfortunately, it is not uncommon for doctors to prescribe these drugs when someone is struggling with an addiction.
+Unfortunately, most prescribing physicians, but not all, do not spend enough time with the patient to get the big picture.
+Someone who is on the road to addiction or is addicted is often prescribed drugs such as anti-depressants because the symptoms caused by their addiction coincide with depression.
+Unfortunately, it is not uncommon for doctors to prescribe these drugs when struggling with an addiction.

 Diagnosing Depression not Addiction